FAForever/wiki-pages/FAQ/Client-Setup.md

  to the command line executable format input.

 ## Any other Distro's
-Their is also this [Video](https://www.youtube.com/watch?v=Rv3ZXA4FNFk) if you need a visual aid
+Their is also this Video if you need a visial aid.
+<iframe src="https://www.youtube.com/watch?v=Rv3ZXA4FNFk" title="Tasu FAF Linux Install Guide"></iframe>

 You will need to adapt Step 1 & Step 9 if you are unsure please ask on the FAF Discord in #Technical-Help